omeka/omeka-s-enduser/docs/sites/site_pages.md

 Pages form the content of your [sites](../sites/index.md).
 A site can have a single page or many pages.

-Manage the pages for a site by navigating to the Sites tab on the left-hand navigation of the admin dashboard.
+Manage the pages for a site by navigating to the Sites section on the left-hand navigation of the admin dashboard.
 Select the site for which you want to manage the pages and click either the title or the edit (pencil) button to edit that site.

 Once you are editing the site, click the Pages tab in the left hand navigation.